mozilla-services/heka/docs/source/developing/plugin.rst

-Each Heka plugin type performs a specific task: inputs receive input from the outside world and inject the data into the Heka pipeline, decoders turn binary data into Message objects that Heka can process, filters perform arbitrary processing of Heka message data, and outputs send data from Heka back to the outside world.
+Each Heka plugin type performs a specific task: inputs receive input from the outside world and inject the data into the Heka pipeline, decoders turn binary data into Message objects that Heka can process, filters perform arbitrary processing of Heka message data, encoders serialize Heka messages into arbitrary byte streams, and outputs send data from Heka back to the outside world.
 Each specific plugin has some custom behaviour, but it also shares behaviour w/ every other plugin of that type.
-A UDPInput and a TCPInput listen on the network differently, and a LogFileInput (reading logs off the file system) doesn't listen on the network at all, but all of these inputs need to interact w/ the Heka system to access data structures, gain access to decoders to which we pass our incoming data, respond to shutdown and other system events, etc.
+A UDPInput and a TCPInput listen on the network differently, and a LogstreamerInput (reading files off the file system) doesn't listen on the network at all, but all of these inputs need to interact w/ the Heka system to access data structures, gain access to decoders to which we pass our incoming data, respond to shutdown and other system events, etc.

-To support this, each Heka plugin actually consists of two parts: the plugin itself, and an accompanying "plugin runner".
+To support this all Heka plugins except encoders actually consist of two
+parts: the plugin itself, and an accompanying "plugin runner".
 Inputs have an InputRunner, decoders have a DecoderRunner, filters have a FilterRunner, and Outputs have an OutputRunner.
 The plugin itself contains the plugin-specific behaviour, and is provided by the plugin developer.
 The plugin runner contains the shared (by type) behaviour, and is provided by Heka.
 When Heka starts a plugin, it a) creates and configures a plugin instance of the appropriate type, b) creates a plugin runner instance of the appropriate type (passing in the plugin), and c) calls the Start method of the plugin runner.
-Most plugin runners (excepting decoders) then call the plugin's Run method, passing themselves and an additional PluginHelper object in as arguments so the plugin code can use their exposed APIs to interact w/ the Heka system.
+Most plugin runners (all except decoders) then call the plugin's Run method, passing themselves and an additional PluginHelper object in as arguments so the plugin code can use their exposed APIs to interact w/ the Heka system.

 For inputs, filters, and outputs, there's a 1:1 correspondence between sections specified in the config file and running plugin instances.
-This is not the case for decoders, however; decoder configurations are registered and then instances are created as needed when requested by input plugins calling the PluginHelper's DecoderRunner method.
+This is not the case for decoders and encoders, however.
+Decoder and encoder sections register possible configurations, but actual decoder and encoder instances aren't created until they are used by input or output plugins.

 .. _plugin_config:

 Plugin Configuration
 ====================

-Heka uses `TOML <https://github.com/mojombo/toml>`_ as its configuration file format (see: :ref:`configuration`), and provides a simple mechanism through which plugins can integrate with the configuration loading system to initialize themselves from settings in hekad's config file.
+Heka uses a slightly modified version of `TOML
+<https://github.com/mojombo/toml>`_ as its configuration file format (see:
+:ref:`configuration`), and provides a simple mechanism through which plugins can integrate with the configuration loading system to initialize themselves from settings in hekad's config file.

 The minimal shared interface that a Heka plugin must implement in order to use the config system is (unsurprisingly) `Plugin`, defined in `pipeline_runner.go